 STORY OF A BAD BOY (based on the 1869 novel by Thomas Bailey Aldrich) was produced in celebration of the 100th Anniversary of the Aldrich Memorial, which is on the grounds of Portsmouth's Strawbery Banke Museum.
 We worked with museum staff to create an auxiliary community arts project commemorating the memorial's 1908 dedication which was presented at Strawbery Banke and toured to area senior centers.

-We have also collaborated with the New Hampshire Humanities Council to create three educational programs, based on our original productions, Silver Lake Summers: An E. E. Cummings Revue, Familiar Fields: The Power of Community in the Work of Sarah Orne Jewett, and Home is Heaven: Poetry of Ogden Nash.
-These programs tour throughout New Hampshire through the council's Humanities to Go roster, which provides presentations to libraries, museums, and civic organizations.
+We have also collaborated with the New Hampshire Humanities Council to create four humanities programs, based on our original productions, Familiar Fields: The Power of Community in the Work of Sarah Orne Jewett, New England Utopia: Transcendental Communities, Pretty Halcyon Days: On the Beach with Ogden Nash, and Silver Lake Summers: An E. E. Cummings Revue.
+These programs tour throughout New Hampshire through the council's Humanities to Go program, which provides presentations to libraries, museums, and civic organizations.